pustazielle/belarus_interactive_map/README.md

 ---

-This is an interactive web atlas that visualizes the archaeological cultures of the Stone and Bronze Ages on the territory of modern Belarus.
+This is an interactive web atlas that visualizes the archaeological cultures of the Stone, Bronze and Iron Ages on the territory of modern Belarus.
 The project allows you to travel through time using a slider and observe how the settlement areas of ancient people changed.

 **View the interactive map:** https://pustazielle.github.io/belarus_interactive_map/